Mental Health Tribunal Scotland

 Q. Where can I get more information about a venue?

-A. You can refer to the venues' section on our website which gives details on each venue.
-You can search for information by hospital, venue or area.
+A. You can refer to the "Venues" section on our website which gives details on each venue.
+There you can search for information by hospital, venue or area.

 Q. What can I send by fax?